 I would like to share with you some of the tools and apps I use for creating art on mobile devices (see my Mobile Art gallery page on my art site JeremySutton.com).
 Whilst on this page I refer primarily to the iPad, the styluses will work with most mobile devices with capacitive screens.
 A number of the apps I reference on this page are currently only in the iOS platform, such as Sketch Club.
 I also use other mobile devices besides the iPad for making art, including the Microsoft Surface Pro and the Wacom Cintiq Companion.
-One of the inspirations for painting on my iPad is David Hockney, whose magnificent large format prints and video replays of his iPad drawings I first saw at the Royal Academy in London and then, subsequently, at the de Young Museum (where I performed live iPad drawing at the opening of the exhibition).
+One of my inspirations for painting on the iPad was David Hockney, whose magnificent large format prints and video replays of his iPad drawings I first saw at the Royal Academy in London and then, subsequently, at the de Young Museum (where I performed live iPad drawing at the opening of the exhibition).
 The David Hockney: Bigger Exhibition at the de Young served as a great learning opportunity.
 I ran a couple of two day Inspired by Hockney iPad painting workshops based on visits to the exhibition.
-I am excited to bring the inspiration, lessons and energy of Hockney to my mobile painting workshops such as my upcoming Paint on the Go!.
+I am excited to bring the inspiration, lessons and energy of Hockney to my Paint on the Go! workshops.

 Which Stylus to Choose?

 Mobile painting is in an exciting period of growth with new styluses, devices and apps being developed, improved and introduced continually.
 I encourage you to try things and experiment.
-Whatever I share and recommend here on this page is a snapshot of my current faves at the time of writing and is likely to change!
+Whatever I share and recommend here on this page is simply a snapshot of my current faves at the time of writing and is likely to change!
 When it comes to styluses, there is a huge amount of choice.
 I find that different styluses are good in different circumstances.
 I should also add that using your finger, instead of a stylus, is also fine!
 Many artists do and with amazing results (see Kyle Lambert’s artwork as a wonderful example of what can be achieved with painting with your finger).

-the brand new Adonit Jot Touch with Pixelpoint pressure sensitive stylus for iPad – White (pictured below) that just came out and has a precision tip and pressure-sensitivity (with Jot enabled apps);
+Others to consider include the Adonit Jot Touch with Pixelpoint pressure sensitive stylus for iPad – White (pictured below) that has a precision tip and pressure-sensitivity (with Jot enabled apps);

 and the Sensu Stylus Brush (Black) (pictured at the top of this page) that is great for washes, glazes and watercolor type brush work.
 A downside of brush styluses is that in some apps when you press down and the brush hairs splay out, that causes the canvas to wildly resize and rotate.

 Painting in the Tate Britain cafe.
 The Sensu brush is on the iPad cover and I am holding the Adonit Jot Touch in my hand.